fedspendingtransparency/data-act-broker-backend/dataactvalidator/README.md

 # DATA Act Validator

-The validator is used to check files submitted by users against a set of rules specified in a CSV file, to ensure that data submitted is correctly formatted with reasonable values, and is not inconsistent with other sources.
+The DATA Act validator checks submitted DATA Act files against a set of rules to ensure that data submitted is correctly formatted with reasonable values and is not inconsistent with other sources.

-## Installation
+## Background

-For instructions on contributing to this project or running your own copy of the DATA Act broker, please refer to the [documentation in the DATA Act core responsitory](https://github.com/fedspendingtransparency/data-act-broker-backend/blob/master/doc/INSTALL.md "DATA Act broker installation guide").
+The U.S. Department of the Treasury is building a suite of open-source tools to help federal agencies comply with the [DATA Act](http://fedspendingtransparency.github.io/about/ "Federal Spending Transparency Background") and to deliver the resulting standardized federal spending information back to agencies and to the public.

+For more information about the DATA Act Broker codebase, please visit this repository's [main README](../README.md "DATA Act Broker Backend README").

 ## Validator API Routes